“It’s all in Plato, all in Plato: Bless me, what do they teach them at these schools?” ~Digory Kirke, from C.S. Lewis’s Chronicles of Narnia

 A friend recently shared this passage from Dostoevsky’s The Idiot, along with the painting it describes.
-Like the character in the novel, one is struck by the importance of the meaninglessness that the artist chose to depict, seemingly forever frozen on Jesus’s face.
+Like the character in the novel, one is struck by the meaninglessness that the artist chose to depict, seemingly forever frozen on Jesus’s face.

 When any of us look at death, this is what we see.
-We see meaninglessness there, and it threatens to engulf us.
+We see meaninglessness, and it threatens to engulf us.
 We wince at the absurdity.
 It appears there is no hope against such a force.
 Our only relief is to look away.

 “As a result of God’s creation of, and entry into time, He is now with us literally moment by moment as we live and breathe, sharing our every second.
 He is and will be always with us.” ~ William Lane Craig